 - Weight and height of members of athletic teams

 - The most recent educational agency or institution attended

 - Number of credit hours enrolled

 Students may, if they desire, request that their directory information not be released.
-Such a request must be submitted in writing to the Dean of Student Services.
-Students must provide official notification to the office of the college’s registrar to prevent the disclosure of directory information.
+To prevent the disclosure of directory information, students must provide official notification to the office of the college’s registrar by submitting a request in writing to the Dean of Student Services.